Academy ›

 Beyond standard tax filing:

-- GST optimisation.
-Right input credit categorisation, correct GST treatment of international sales, identifying overlooked credits.
+- Sales tax / VAT optimisation.
+Right input credit categorisation, correct treatment of international sales, identifying overlooked credits.

 - Structure advice.
-When Pty Ltd makes sense vs sole trader; when to add a trust; how to optimise director salary vs dividend mix.
+When a limited company makes sense vs sole trader; when to add a trust or S-Corp election; how to optimise salary vs dividend mix.

 - Inventory accounting.
 When to use FIFO vs weighted-average; how to value stock at year-end.

 - International tax interactions.
-US/UK/EU sales handling, double-taxation treaty considerations.
+US/UK/EU sales handling, double-taxation treaty considerations, multi-currency reporting.

 - Audit defence.
-ATO reviews, BAS audits, tax assessment disputes.
+Tax authority reviews, periodic filing audits, assessment disputes.

-Most generalist tax agents handle items 1-3 acceptably.
+Most generalist accountants handle items 1-3 acceptably.
 Items 4-5 require ecommerce specialisation.

 Where to find them